CatHuyuH24/A-EMS/docs/User_Story.md

 - **US-207:** As a CEO, I want to analyze performance data across departments to identify high-performing teams and individuals.
 - **US-208:** As a CEO, I want to track training effectiveness and skill development to optimize our talent development programs.
 - **US-209:** As a CEO, I want to identify employees at risk of leaving so I can take proactive retention measures.

+### Product Analytics Stories

+- **US-210:** As a CEO, I want to analyze product profitability and performance trends to optimize my product portfolio strategy.
+- **US-211:** As a CEO, I want to understand customer preferences and product adoption patterns to guide product development.
+- **US-212:** As a CEO, I want to track inventory turnover and carrying costs to optimize supply chain efficiency.

+### Risk Analytics Stories

+- **US-213:** As a CEO, I want to conduct scenario analysis for different risk events to understand potential business impact.
+- **US-214:** As a CEO, I want to track the effectiveness of risk mitigation measures to ensure proper risk management.
+- **US-215:** As a CEO, I want to analyze compliance trends and audit findings to continuously improve our governance posture.

 ---